Got a Question?

 The electric vehicle industry in India is picking pace with 100% FDI possible, new manufacturing hubs, and an increased push to improve charging infrastructure.
 Federal subsidies and policies favoring deeper discounts for Indian-made electric two-wheelers as well as for localized ACC (advanced chemistry cell) battery storage market are other growth drivers for the Indian EV industry.

 The passenger EV segment is gradually growing.
-The electric car sales were 37,792 units in 2022.
-Accordingly, the market for electric four-wheelers in India represents a market share of close to 4% of overall EV market in India.
+The electric car sales were 72,623 units in 2023, a 92.15% increase in sales relative to 2022.
+Accordingly, the market for electric four-wheelers in India represents a market share of close to 5% of overall EV market in India.

 Heavy and medium commercial electric vehicles are still in the pilot stages in India.
 The Indian government has plans to deploy electric buses for public commuting and has even started implementing the plan by introducing electric buses in a phased manner in some cities.

-The rise in cost of gasoline, diesel, and compressed natural gas, as well as state subsidies and incentives provided under FAME II, are all factors that will contribute to the domestic EV industry's sales growth in 2022.
+The rise in cost of gasoline, diesel, and compressed natural gas, as well as state subsidies and incentives provided under FAME II, are all factors that are expected to contribute to the domestic EV industry's sales growth in 2024.
 It also helps that consumers are becoming more aware of the importance of using environmentally friendly transportation.
 Certainly, another major driver is the long-term affordability of EV ownership costs.

 *The recent developments list is not exhaustive